CyberSource/cybersource-rest-client-php/README.md

 *	Merchant ID: Merchant will provide the merchant ID, which has taken from EBC portal.
 *	keyAlias: Alias of the Merchant ID, to be used while generating the JWT token.
 *	keyPassword: Alias of the Merchant password, to be used while generating the JWT token.
-*	keyFileName: Path of the folder where the .P12 file is placed.
-This file has generated from the EBC portal.
+*	keyFileName: Filename of the key generated from the EBC portal, without the extension part .P12
-*   Keys Directory: path of the directory,where keys are placed.
+*   keysDirectory: path of the directory, where key is placed.
 *	Enable Log: To start the log entry provide _true_ else enter _false_.
 *   LogDirectory :Merchant will provide directory path where logs will be created.
 *   LogMaximumSize :Merchant will provide size value for log file.